 "So, this double turn," Diego was upset for Sean, but not so much himself.
 Face, heel, he'd spent a lot of time on both sides of the spectrum.
+Either way, the fans didn't care.
+It made no difference to him.
 "Tonight?
 How are we going to do that so the fans know what's going on?
 Are you sure they won't mistake it for Waya growing a spine or something?"
 A double turn wasn't an easy thing to accomplish - turning the face into a heel and the heel into a face at the same time.
-It could easily be interpreted as Waya finally getting fed up with Silva's crap and just going to down on him.
+It could easily be interpreted as Waya finally getting fed up with Silva's crap and just going to town on him.

 "Lovecraft is going to make himself useful," Michelle hesitated in bringing that name up.
-It reminded Diego of the custom in Harry Potter regarding the taboo of uttering Voldemort's name out loud.
+It reminded Diego of the taboo in Harry Potter in which people were afraid to say Voldemort's name out loud.